 Under the new policy, WSH itself is to be modernized with new facilities.
-This master plan identifies facilities investments needed to modernize the WSH campus recognizing the fact that many of the legacy facilities are poorly suited to contemporary treatment practices and the significant existing investments in the existing campus.
+This master plan identifies facilities investments needed to modernize the WSH campus recognizing that many of the legacy facilities are poorly suited to contemporary treatment practices and the significant recent investments in the existing campus.